 FAQs About Gut Repair and Microbiome Balance

-How long does it take to repair gut health with diet changes?
+How long does it take to see gut health improvements from dietary changes?

 Can gut-healing foods help with acid reflux and GERD?